dnnsmnstrr/sporderify/README.md

-# Sp*order*ify
+# *Sort*ify

 Order your Spotify playlists by title length.
+Ascending or Descending.

 Who needs this?
 No one.
 But I made it anyway.

+Consider making a backup of your playlist before trying any of this.

+___

 # Getting Started with Create React App